indexmod/archive/diogenes-project.md

 permalink: page-template
 layout: default
 ---

-# Diogenes project

-Diogenes project (It.
+(It.
 Progetto Diogene) est. 2007, Turin—is an artistic self-identity group of people working together to create a place for reflecting and exchanging ideas concerning the issues and means of contemporary art practice.

 (Est. 2013, city) is a subject, description-one <span id="a1">[\[1\]](#f1)</span>, description-two <span id="a2">[\[2\]](#f2)</span> description-three <span id="a3">[\[3\]](#f3)</span>, extra text.